 A Single or Series of Disastrous Financial Incidents Disrupts a Company

-In this case, a court order to pay a $140 million court award to Hulk Hogan—following his invasion-of-privacy suit against the media outlet—led to a very costly legal battle and outcome.
-This judgment followed a series of prior legal claims that also weakened the company.
+In this case, a court order to pay a $140 million court award to Hulk Hogan—following his invasion-of-privacy suit against Gawker Media Group—led to a very costly legal battle and outcome.
+This judgment followed a series of prior financial claims that also weakened the media company.

 The Debtor Files for Financial Relief